FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/msissues.md

 ### "Core Masterstroke Files are failling to download."

 Masterstroke includes a number of custom output mods and bodyslides that need to be downloaded, if any of the Masterstroke files are failing to download, visit the [FG's Modlists Output Repository](https://www.nexusmods.com/skyrimspecialedition/mods/75106) to download the files required.
+Put them into the downloads folder you specified when starting the installation process, Wabbajack will handle installing the files for you.

 ### “Wabbajack says I’m out of requests.”